dantapia17/InlineTech-Revenue-Retention-Insights/README.md

 ## Impact
 As part of Deloitte’s Advisory practice, I helped InlineTech reframe its problem: growth wasn’t slowing due to the market alone , it was **fragile because of retention gaps and over-concentration**.

-- Surfaced how **Direct channel dependence + laptop/monitor reliance** left revenue exposed.
+- Surfaced how **Direct marketing channel dependence + laptop/monitor reliance** left revenue exposed.
 - Showed how **loyalty and accessories** could stabilize AOV and increase retention.
 - Delivered leadership a roadmap to pivot from **short-term acquisition gains** to **long-term sustainable growth**.